- £646 per week

 Bedroom 1: Super Kingsize (6'), wardrobes, dressing table, hair dryer.
 En Suite Shower Room thermostatic shower, basin, w.c.

 GARDEN & PARKING: The property has a lawned garden with a large decked terrace area and balconies front and rear benefiting from pleasant countryside views.
-Garden furniture and barbecue provided.
+Garden furniture provided.
 Parking at the front for two to three cars.

 Pets Welcome: Maximum 1 small dog; £25 per week Information about bringing your pet